jogendra/jogendra.github.io/_posts/2020-07-28-using-vim-for-go-development.md

 - Vim and vim like text editors (emacs, nano, etc) feel and look so native, no distraction.
 I don't have to switch between the terminal and editor/IDE.
 It's just simply everything in one place.
 It's pretty easy to be productive in vim with little effort.
 - Vim is very handy when you have to make quick configurational or other changes to the remote machine/server.
 Even on your own machine, you won’t open a heavy text editor for small change.
 - Vim is highly configurable.
 You can simply use `~/.vimrc` to override default configurations and personalize yours.
 Vim plugins provide everything to vim that you need in a text editor.
 Autocomplete, syntax highlighting, or any other feature you name it and it is available, you just need the right plug-in.
-- Using vim is fun!
+- Using vim is fun.
+It's little challenging to use initially, but it become fun once you get used to it.

 ## Let's GO!

 In this post, we will explore setting up Vim as a full-fledged IDE for Go development.
-Some of the plugins we are going to use are:
+Plugins we are going to use are:

 - [vim-go](https://github.com/fatih/vim-go): Go development plugin for Vim.
 It has everything you need for Go development.
-- [coc.nvim (Conquer of Completion)](https://github.com/neoclide/coc.nvim): Language Server Protocol (LSP) support for Vim.
-Enables autocompletion, going to the definition, diagnostics, etc.
 - [NERDTree](https://github.com/preservim/nerdtree) - File system explorer for the Vim.
 It enables you to visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.

 ### :electric_plug: [Vim-Go](https://github.com/fatih/vim-go)